tonykung06/vim-doc/README.md

 - `:syntax enable`, then `:set syntax=markdown`, to enable syntax highlighting for markdown file
 - `:w !sudo tee <filename>`, is equal to `cat <filename> | sudo tee <filename>`, exclamation to execute shell command, this means editor contents are piped to file example.conf with root permissions
 - `r9`, replace next character with '9'
+- `R`, go into Replace mode
 - `/mysearchterm`, to locate the term and `n` to search next occurance and `N` to go back to previous occurance
 - `:set hlsearch`, to highlight search results
 - `:set incsearch`, to highlight incremental search result
-- `:%s/search/replace/gc`, % means search the current buffer, s means substitute the whole file, g means all occurrences, c means ask for confirmation on each match
+- `:%s/search/replace/gc`, % means search the current buffer, s means substitute the whole file, g means all occurrences, c means ask for confirmation on each match; other flags: I case-sensitive, i case-insensitive, n show number of matches, p print matching lines
 - `:set number`
 - `:cd <path>`, change working dir, files then can be opened with relative paths, TAB and arrows to autocomplete directory names
 - `:pwd`, show current working dir